 - Creams and salves

-Special proteins attached to your cells act as receptors, which interpret the signals sent by CBD and the natural endocannabinoid molecules your body produces.
-These signals instruct the cells of your body on what their response to certain stimuli should be — responses that often help reduce inflammation and, by extension, relieve physical discomfort.
+Special proteins attached to your cells act as receptors, which interpret the signals sent by the CBD skin care product and the natural endocannabinoid molecules your body produces.
+These signals instruct the cells of your body on what their response to certain stimuli should be - responses that often help reduce inflammation and, by extension, relieve physical discomfort.

-CBD is usually paired with another ingredient like aloe vera to provide relief from inflammation.
-CBD and Aloe Vera is a common combination found in a CBD lotion for sunburn.
+CBD for sensitive skin is usually paired with another ingredient like aloe vera to provide relief from inflammation.
+CBD and Aloe Vera is a common combination found in a hypoallergenic CBD lotion for sunburn.

 #2 May Relieve Discomfort Associated With Inflammation

 If you have sensitive skin, you know how uncomfortable it can be when an irritant causes a reaction.
 For the most part, that discomfort stems from inflammation, which causes swelling as well as fluid and tissue build-up.
 This all puts extra pressure on your nerves.

 When it comes to CBD for sensitive skin, the good news is that there’s some evidence to suggest that CBD might be useful for managing and minimizing a variety of types of physical discomfort.